This post was first published in March 2019 but has been updated in September 2019 with the most recent information things to do in Oaxaca

 A unique combination and simplicity and hospitality, this home-like casa will make you forget that you are in a hotel.
 Casa Antonieta is not just another hotel in Oaxaca.
 If you want to disconnect and enjoy the great comfort and rich culture, this place is definitely for you.

-Casa de Sierra Azul
+Casa De Sierra Azul

-This elegant and newly renovated colonial home boasts everything that a busy traveller needs: A quiet environment in the center of the city and artsy interiors.
+This elegant and newly renovated colonial home boasts everything that a busy traveller needs: Casa de Sierra Azul offers a quiet environment in the centre of the city and artsy interiors.
 It’s located just a few blocks away from Zocalo with its vibrant art and music scene, cafes and restaurants

 Airbnb

 If you are looking for a more local way to experience Oaxaca, consider renting a room on Airbnb.
-There are hundreds of great accommodation options ranging from private rooms to whole houses starting at just $15 USD/night.
+There are hundreds of great accommodation options ranging from private rooms to whole houses starting at just $50 USD/night.

-Best Restaurants in Oaxaca, Mexico
+Best Restaurants In Oaxaca, Mexico

 La Olla

 La Olla is an upscale restaurant in Oaxaca serving traditional Mexican meals with local and sustainably sourced ingredients.
 People come here particularly for mole, Oaxaca’s culinary claim to fame.
-Since eating mole is one of the most vital things to do in Oaxaca, it’s essential to find the best in the city (which this very well maybe.)
+Since eating mole is one of the most vital things to do in Oaxaca, it’s essential to find the best in the city (which this very well may be.)

 Not only is the food at La Olla delicious, but it is also a work of art!
-Don’t miss this awesome establishment as it is easily one of the best restaurants in Oaxaca Mexico.
+Don’t miss this awesome establishment, as it is easily one of the best restaurants in Oaxaca Mexico.

 Hierba Dulce